bagisto/bagisto-docs/src/docs/product-type-development/building-your-subscription-product-type.md

     }

     /**
-     * Check if subscription is available for purchase */ public function isSaleable(): bool
+     * Check if subscription is available for purchase.
+     */
+    public function isSaleable(): bool
     {